 For businesses in Oregon, California, and any other state with retirement plan legislation:

 - Educate yourself on the legislation’s requirements to decide whether the state-run plan or a 401(k) provider is the best fit for your business.

 - Find out if you need to take action now or later.
 Penalties for non-compliance are stiff, so don’t delay.

 If your state doesn’t have a retirement plan, but you’d like to offer one to employees:

-- Consider the pros and cons of either engaging a 401(k) provider directly or joining an ARP under the new rules that go into effect in September 2019.
+- Consider the pros and cons of either engaging a 401(k) provider directly or joining an ARP under the new rules.

 - Do something.
 Or do nothing.
 But hopefully you’ll do something because offering a retirement plan is a benefit that many employees are looking for when considering an employer.
 So if you don’t offer a retirement plan, not only are you contributing to America’s GREAT SAVINGS CRISIS, you might have trouble hiring the employees you need.